Chart Color Schemes

 Glenhaven features high concentrations of family households, with a lower-than-average median household size

 Family households constitute 81.0% of all households, including 42.8% couples with children, 31.5% couples without children, and 6.1% single parent families.
 Non-family households account for the remaining 19.0%, with lone person households at 17.9% and group households comprising 0.9%.
-The median household size is 2.8 people, which is smaller than the Greater Sydney average of 3.0.
+The median household size is 2.8 people, smaller than the Greater Sydney average of 3.0.

 Frequently Asked Questions - Households